graphql/graphql-http/README.md

 import { schema } from './previous-step';

 // Create a express instance serving all methods on `/graphql`
-// where the GraphQL over HTTP express request handler is. const app = express();
+// where the GraphQL over HTTP express request handler is const app = express();
 app.all('/graphql', createHandler({ schema }));